Owner's equity: formula, examples and how it works

 What is owner's equity?

-Owner's equity is the book value of your business after subtracting what you owe from what you own.
-It shows your net worth at any point in time.
+Owner's equity is the value of your business after subtracting what you owe from what you own.
+It's calculated as assets minus liabilities, giving you a clear measure of your net worth at any point in time.

-• Business valuation: Starting point for sale discussions (not final sale price)
+- value your business: establish a starting point for sale discussions (not the final sale price)

 Owner's equity doesn't predict your business's sale price.
 That depends on negotiations with buyers.
 But it gives you a concrete measure of your financial position that you can calculate whenever needed.